finos/vuu/vuu-book/src/providers_tables_viewports/tables.md

 ```

-The important methods from this train for these purposes are:
+The important methods from this trait for these purposes are:

 ```scala
 def processUpdate(...)